srl-labs/learn-srlinux/docs/tutorials/evpn-mh/conf.md

 ---
 comments: true
 tags:
-  - multi-homing
+  - multioming
   - ethernet-segments
 ---

 In this part, we will focus on configurations.
-The goal is to configure the SR Linux fabric with the necessary configuration items for a multi-homed CE.
+The goal is to configure the SR Linux fabric with the necessary configuration items for a multiomed CE.

 The following items need to be configured in all ES peers, which are the PEs that has links to the multihomed `ce1`.
 In this tutorial, these are `leaf1` and `leaf2`.